 Stroke Connection, a Free Magazine for Stroke Survivors and Their Families

 Are you a stroke survivor?
 Is a family member or friend?
-If you answered, "Yes" to either of those questions, you may be interested in Stroke Connection, a free, digital magazine published four times a year by the American Heart Association/American Stroke Association for stroke survivors and their support families and healthcare professionals.
+If you answered, "Yes" to either of those questions, you may be interested in Stroke Connection e-news, a free, monthly digital publication from the American Stroke Association written for stroke survivors, their families, and other advocates.

-The MOSAIC Community Awareness initiative was adopted from the work done by St. Joseph Mercy Ann Arbor and St. Joseph Mercy Livingston hospitals to promote a uniform stroke awareness message.
-The colors blue and silver, as well as the FAST message, were selected to brand materials as being associated with stroke awareness.
+The MiSP Community Awareness Initiative was adopted from the work done by St. Joseph Mercy Ann Arbor and St. Joseph Mercy Livingston hospitals to promote a uniform stroke awareness message.
+The colors blue and silver, as well as the F.A.S.T. message, were selected to brand materials as being associated with stroke awareness.
 The color blue recognizes acute stroke victims, and the color silver represents the more than seven million stroke survivors.

-Participating hospitals are helping spread the word by distributing the promotional materials to staff, local stroke survivors, and community members via mail and during special events and recruitment and site visits.
+MiSP participating hospitals are helping spread the word about the initiative by distributing the promotional materials to staff, local stroke survivors, and community members via mail and during special events and recruitment and site visits.

 Here's an excerpt from an email sent by the stroke coordinator for Henry Ford Hospital following successful use of the new materials during a recent World Stroke Day event:

 "Thanks again for dropping off the t-shirts and pins!
 They were a big hit.
 We went through all our t-shirts, which were earned by completing one of the Mad Libs with a FAST message embedded that the American Stroke Association created for World Stroke Day.
 We educated over 100 people in 2.5 hours, relaying the importance of recognizing stroke signs/symptoms and getting emergency assistance, and we heard some incredible stories from stroke survivors and family members.
 A good day overall!"